 EEO Counselor

-The first step is to contact an EEO Counselor.
+The first step is to contact an EEO Counselor at the agency where you work or where you applied for a job.
 Generally, you must contact the EEO Counselor within 45 days from the day the discrimination occurred.